 \section{Introduction}

 \IEEEPARstart{T}{o} constrain relative motion while reducing friction between moving parts, rolling element bearings (REBs) are one of the most widely used elements in industrial machinery.
-Thus, prognostics and health management (PHM) of bearings is of significance for safety, reliability and effectiveness of the mechanical systems \cite{harris2001rolling,yuan2017bayesian,zhang2018distributed}.
-The literature show nearly half of motor failures are related to the degradation of bearings \cite{heng2009rotating}.
-As such, estimating the remaining useful life (RUL) (i.e., time-to-failure prognostics) of bearings in maintenance strategies has attracted a great deal of attention in recent years \cite{rodrigues2018remaining}.
-RUL prediction helps users monitor the condition of the bearings and provides an estimation of time left before a failure occurs \cite{pecht2008prognostics}.
-Compared with fault diagnosis, which has been well investigated over the past decades \cite{de2016data}, the problem of RUL prediction studied this paper is a relatively new and challenging topic due to the huge amount of uncertainty of environment and operating condition \cite{sikorska2011prognostic}.
+Prognostics and health management of bearings is of significance for safety, reliability and effectiveness of the mechanical systems \cite{harris2001rolling,yuan2017bayesian}.
+The literature \cite{heng2009rotating} shows nearly half of motor failures are related to the degradation of bearings.
+As such, estimating the remaining useful life (RUL) (i.e., time-to-failure prognostics) of bearings has attracted a great deal of attention in recent years \cite{rodrigues2018remaining}.
+RUL prediction helps users monitor the condition of the bearings and provides an estimation of time left before a failure occurs.
+Compared with fault diagnosis, which has been well investigated over past few decades \cite{de2016data}, the problem of RUL prediction studied in this paper is a relatively new and challenging topic due to the huge amount of uncertainties of environment and operating condition.